IRS scammers are working overtime this season in an attempt to steal your identity and money.

 This is actually a CEO impostor scam, where a criminal or criminals pretend to be top company brass and ask payroll or human resources for sensitive W-2 data.

 The premise here is that you have a surprise tax bill you need to pay immediately to the IRS or you’ll be arrested.
-The scammers use phone spoofing to make their number come up list as “IRS.”
-Because they already have the last four digits of your Social Security number, that gives them a further air of legitimacy.
+The scammers use phone spoofing to make their number come up on your phone as “IRS.”
+Because they already may have the last four digits of your Social Security number, that gives them a further air of legitimacy.

 Here are some of their other tactics to watch out for: